 S = I + (S – I)

 Why do we do this?
 Well, private investment is the backbone of private sector equity.
-So the net worth in US households of roughly $70 trillion is largely built on the back of private investment.
+As we showed above, private investment can add to private sector investment.
+When we built our house we were not wealthier in financial asset terms because our assets netted.
+But when you consider the investment spending produced a real asset then we are better off.
+In the case of reality, the net worth in US households of roughly $70 trillion is largely built on the back of private investment.
 If you just took (S-I) = (G-T) you might presume that we are all just sitting around sucking our thumbs waiting for the government to spend money and issue bonds so we can live our lives.
 But that doesn’t accurately reflect reality.
 Net out investment and you’ve missed the most important piece of the economic puzzle.
 It’s better to start to understand the monetary system by focusing on private investment and thinking of government as an important facilitating piece.
-Get that backwards and you’ll build a world view that gets the relationship precisely backwards by assuming that the monetary system starts with the government.
+Get that backwards and you’ll build a world view that gets the relationship precisely backwards by assuming that the monetary system starts with the government or, worse, you’ll misunderstand the important relationship between investment and the real goods and services we produce.

 Read more on this topic: